NoNews/NoPermission/README.md

 ### Why NoPermission:
 * Not a framework.
 It's just one class
+* Dialog with an explanation of why the application needs permission (with custom title, message and button text and color)
 * Never ask again feature
 * Automatic check whether the permission is granted or not (don't need to check api version)
 * Fragments support